Cedarhurst (516) 374-3668

 Treatment

-Wound care is an important part in dealing with diabetes.
-If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with Robert Stein, DPM from South Shore Foot Care.
+Foot pain can be extremely painful and debilitating.
+If you have a foot pain, consult with Robert Stein, DPM from South Shore Foot Care.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our offices located in Cedarhurst and Franklin Square, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.